 As mentioned above, the Google experience feels comfortable for many users because so many people are used to the personal Google applications (Gmail for everyday email management, Google Docs for use in school, etc.).
 When moving to Office 365, then, some extra care should be taken to bridge that gap for those more familiar with Google than Microsoft.

-One of the things that Google products excel at are creating simple, attractive interfaces.
-Microsoft Teams is uniquely positioned to appeal to those same folks used to apps like Google Hangouts and Google Messages.
-Not only is Teams’ UI is modern and sleek, but it’s also born in the web (as opposed to legacy Microsoft programs like the Office apps).
-So instead of starting a G Suite to Office 365 migration by moving users from Gmail to something a bit more complex like Outlook, going from Hangouts to Teams should bolster willingness to adopt.
+One of the things that Google products excel at is creating simple, attractive interfaces.
+Microsoft Teams is uniquely positioned to appeal to the same folks who are used to apps like Google Hangouts and Google Messages.
+Not only is Teams’ UI modern and sleek, but it’s also rooted in the web (as opposed to legacy Microsoft programs like the Office apps).
+So instead of starting a G Suite to Office 365 migration by moving users from Gmail to something a bit more complex like Outlook, going from Hangouts to Teams should increase their willingness to adopt.

 Take Advantage of Web-Based Applications

 A major difference between G-Suite and Office 365 is that Office users can choose whether to work in-browser or directly from the desktop; Google apps are entirely browser-based.
 Office 365 lets users check and send emails, build documents and presentations, and so on using either option.
 Plus, everything is synced, so file management between the two is a non-issue.

 All of this could be confusing for someone coming from Google (especially in the case of file syncing), so it might be best to have transitioning users begin with the web applications.
 If they then want to expand their available functionality and continue to improve their experience you can introduce them to the desktop apps.

 Translate Familiar Features to Office 365